 - Gather all the ingredients.

-- Cut the green beans in half or thirds, and bring water to a boil in a small saucepan.
+- Cut 10 green beans in half or thirds.
+Bring water to a boil in a small saucepan.

 - Blanch the green beans for a few minutes until tender.
 Drain and set aside.

-- Cut the onion into wedges then cut them in half.
+- Cut 1 onion into wedges, then cut them in half.

-- Peel and cut the carrot into rolling wedges (We call this cutting technique “Rangiri”).
+- Peel and cut 1 carrot into rolling wedges (we call this cutting technique rangiri).

-- Peel and cut the potatoes into quarters and soak them in water for 10 minutes to remove starch.
+- Peel and cut 2 potatoes into quarters and soak them in water for 10 minutes to remove the starch.

-- Open the shirataki noodle package and drain the liquid.
+- Open 1 package shirataki noodles and drain the liquid.
 Cut the shirataki noodles into thirds (or shorter length).

-- Cut the thinly sliced meat into smaller pieces.
+- Cut ½ lb thinly sliced beef (chuck or ribeye) into smaller pieces.

-- Press the “Sauté” button on your Instant Pot (I use 6 QT Instant Pot) and heat 1 Tbsp vegetable oil.
+- Press the Sauté button on your Instant Pot (I use 6 QT Instant Pot) and heat 1 Tbsp neutral oil.

 - Add the potatoes and carrots.
-And add the shirataki noodles.
+Then, add the shirataki noodles.

 - Unlock the lid and taste the Nikujaga.
-If necessary, season with kosher salt.
-Toss in blanched green beans to heat up a little, and transfer to a serving dish.
+If necessary, season with ⅛ tsp Diamond Crystal kosher salt.
+Toss in the blanched green beans to heat up a little, and transfer to a serving dish.

 To Store